-- Would public disclosure of the matter embarrass Wells Fargo? - To an impartial observer, would it look like a conflict? - Is there a specific policy or procedure that covers this type of situation? - Do I need to get preclearance or disclose the situation in writing?
+- Would public disclosure of the matter embarrass Wells Fargo? - To an impartial observer, would it look like a conflict? - Does this action conflict with the best interest of the customer? - Is there a specific policy or procedure that covers this type of situation? - Do I need to get preclearance or disclose the situation in writing?

-When in doubt, discuss the matter with your manager or the Office of Global Ethics and Integrity.
+When in doubt, discuss the matter with your manager or the Ethics Oversight group.
 Additional rules and procedures are applicable to our directors and executive officers.

-Some team members are subject to additional requirements and restrictions, including preclearance, under their line-of-business policies and procedures relating to outside activities and personal investments.
+- Identify actual and potential conflicts of interest and be familiar with situations that require preclearance through the Global Preclearance System. - Some team members are subject to additional requirements and restrictions, including preclearance, under their line-of-business policies and procedures relating to outside activities and personal investments.
 This may include team members employed in the brokerage, investment banking, investment research, advisory, trust, and investment management units, as well as senior officers who make or supervise fiduciary investment decisions, as applicable.

-- Conflicts of Interest and Outside Activities Policy
+- About Preclearance - Conflicts of Interest and Outside Activities Policy - Business and Personal Activities with Public Officials and Government Entities Policy

-Additional rules apply to senior executives and directors:
+Additional rules apply to executive officers and directors:

-- FIRA/Regulation O sections of Corporate Regulatory Compliance Standards - Related Person Transaction Policy and Procedures - Corporate Governance Guidelines
+- FIRA/Regulation O sections of Corporate Regulatory Compliance: Standards for Selected Regulations - Related Person Transaction Policy and Procedures - Corporate Governance Guidelines